higherkindness/mu-haskell/docs/docs/intro.md

 ### Super-quick summary

-1. Create a new project with `stack new my-project url-to-hsfile`.
+1. Create a new project with `stack new`.
 2. Define your schema and your services in the `.proto` file.
 3. Write your Haskell data types in `src/Schema.hs`.
 4. Implement the server in `src/Main.hs`.